|

 Today,

-parts of Savuti are almost desert-like with a
+parts of Savuti are almost desert-like with

-scorching sun and hot sand, while at the other
+a scorching sun and hot sand, while at the other

-extreme are vast grass plains full of game, reminiscent
+extreme are vast grass plains full of game,

-of Tanzania's Serengeti.
-These rich grasslands
+reminiscent of Tanzania's Serengeti.
+These rich

-are boosted into fecundity by summer rains, at
+grasslands are boosted into fecundity by summer

-to remain long into the dry season.
+enabling animals to remain long into the dry

 Another